holepunchto/boot-drive/README.md

 {
   entrypoint: 'index.js', // Default main file to be run at start
   cwd: '.', // Working directory for `prebuilds/`
-  absolutePrebuilds: false, // If `true`, will use `cwd` for the prebuilds path, included on the stringified output
+  absolutePrebuilds: false, // If `true`, will use `cwd` for the stringified prebuilds path
   cache: {}, // Used at runtime for `require.cache`, you can share it between boots
   dependencies: new Map(), // Used in `warmup()`, you can share linker deps between boots
   additionalBuiltins: [], // For adding modules to be imported by Node's native `require`
   sourceOverwrites: {} // Key/Value object where you can map filenames to source code }
 ```

-Without `absolutePrebuilds` native modules has to always be in `./prebuilds/` related to the execution or source file.

 When running a drive, there is `require.builtinRequire` provided by the JS runtime itself.